-As much as you may think that the art of 'pulling' the tea is fun but some swore that it actually makes the tea tastes better as it creates a layer of frothiness on the top of the tea making it lips smacking good!
-That is what 'teh tarik' is all about!!
+As much as you may think that the art of pulling the tea is fun but some swore that it actually makes the tea tastes better as it creates a layer of frothiness on the top of the tea making it lips-smacking good.
+That is what teh tarik is all about.
+You can generally find Teh Tarik at Mamak eateries, and you would best enjoy a cup with their famous Roti Canai flat bread and Dhal Curry.

 Ensure that the tea leaves are steeped long enough so that you would be able to savour the tantalizing taste of the tea infused with sweetness from the condensed milk coupled with its rich aroma as you take each sip.
 Aaaahh!